 Fortunately, several speaker brands make excellent speakers for home theater.
 The problem is it can be hard to decide which one to go for.

 The good news is that you can’t go far wrong with any of them.
 So you can go by price or looks if it makes it easier.

 Some audiophiles swear that you have to pair a specific amplifier with particular speakers, or it won’t sound good – but that’s not a view shared around here.

-If a precise sound is crucial to you, the only way to be sure is to go to an AV store and hear the speakers for yourself – or see if the company offers a risk-free in-home trial period.
+If a precise sound is crucial to you, the only way to be sure is to go to an AV store and hear the speakers yourself – or see if the company offers a risk-free in-home trial period.

 Here is a list of recommended speaker manufacturers that I have used in a personal or professional capacity over the years (in alphabetical order):